Constant Declaration Keyword, const

 const

-is short for "constant."
+is short for Constant

-Therefore, a variable declared with const
+Therefore, a variable declared using const

 const birthYear = 1995;